 TRU Makes its First Steps

-In the aftermath of the implementation of the Strategic Plan, a group of students come together to discuss the implications of the plan.
+In the aftermath of a new set of university policies called the Strategic Plan, a group of students come together to discuss the implications of the plan.
 Why did the administration fail to consult or listen to graduate students as they made big decisions around our working conditions?
 How can..Read More

 As graduate workers at Johns Hopkins’ Krieger School of Arts and Sciences, we recognize can’t afford to get sick.
 Johns Hopkins may boast a top-ranking medical school and world-renowned hospital, but our healthcare plan is so poor that we cannot afford to take care of ourselves in the most routine..Read More